slidevjs/slidev/slides.md

 # Template Ref <MarkerTips />

-To get DOM element, you can pass a ref to it, and it will be avaliable
+To get DOM element, you can pass a ref to it, and it will be available after component mounted

 ```ts
 export default defineComponent({